How Do You Remove Popcorn Ceiling Texture?

 Additional Tips for Wet Scraping a Popcorn Ceiling:

-• If the popcorn ceiling is difficult to scrape off, mist it with water again and wait a few minutes before trying again.
+• If the popcorn ceiling can be tricky to scrape off; mist it with water again and wait a few minutes before trying again.

 • Some people have good luck by taping a wet-dry vac to their popcorn scraper, which collects debris as you scrape.

-• Be careful not to over-wet the popcorn ceiling, as this can damage the drywall, underneath the popcorn texture.
+• Be careful not to over-wet the popcorn ceiling, which can damage the drywall underneath the popcorn texture.

 • Use a Good Popcorn Removal Tool or Drywall Blade.
-A dull paint scraper will make the job much more difficult and time-consuming.
+A dull paint scraper will make the job much more complex and time-consuming.

 • Work in small sections at a time.
-This will make the job easier and help prevent the popcorn ceiling from drying out before you have a chance to scrape it off.
+This will make the job easier and help prevent the popcorn ceiling from drying out before you can scrape it off.

 • Take breaks often.
 Wet scraping a popcorn ceiling can be physically demanding.

-If you are not comfortable wet scraping your popcorn ceiling yourself, you can hire a professional to do it for you.
+If you are uncomfortable wet scraping your popcorn ceiling, you can hire a professional to do it for you.

 Conclusion

-Most people look at the process of removing Popcorn Ceilings as a difficult, messy, and time-consuming project.
-And they’re right!
+Most people consider removing popcorn ceilings a complicated, messy, and time-consuming project—and they’re right!

-Go Ahead and give DIY popcorn ceiling removal a try, and it might surprise you how easily it comes off.
-Keep in mind that most you may be out is the cost of the popcorn removal tool/handle, and a pump sprayer ($50 +/- total).
+Go ahead and try DIY popcorn ceiling removal.
+You might be surprised how easily it comes off.
+Keep in mind that the most you may spend is on the popcorn removal tool/handle and a pump sprayer ($50 +/—total).

-So, if you’re moderately handy, and have the time to complete it – this is a DIY job well worth the savings by tackling it yourself.
+So, if you’re moderately handy and have the time to complete it – this is a DIY job worth the savings by tackling it yourself.

 Frequently Asked Questions (FAQ)